DSSC-projects/veni/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to veni documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+**veni** is a Python package, built on JAX, providing an easy interface to deal with Neural Network using forward automatic differention.
+Inspired by the very recent (2021) papers of Atılım Günes Baydin et al. and David Silver et al., we have decided to implement a package able to reproduce the results, and give freedom to further investigate this new emerging area of AI.

 .. note::